manuel12/nightwatch_automation/README.md

 8. Check that user account data is correct

-In order to run the smoke test just clone the repository, go to the repo folder, then run `npm install` and then run `npm test`
+In order to run the smoke test just clone the repository, go to the repo folder, then run `npm install` and then run `npm run test:smoke_tests`.

-The tests will run on the chrome browser and can be ran either on normal or headless mode, in case you want to run them on headless mode just uncomment `args : ['headless'],` property of chromeOptions on nightwatch.conf.js
+The tests can run on the chrome or firefox browsers, and can be ran either on normal or headless mode, in case you want to run them on headless mode just run `npm run test:headless:chrome` or `npm run test:headless:firefox`.

 After the test run an HTML report will be generated on the reports folder.